luau-lang/site/_posts/2023-11-01-luau-recap-october-2023.md

 ---
 layout: single
-title:  "Luau Recap: November 2023"
+title:  "Luau Recap: October 2023"
 ---

 Happy Halloween!
 We're still quite busy working on some big type checking updates that we hope to talk about soon, but we have a few equally exciting updates to share in the meantime!